 The Rising Tide: OpEx Growth in Channel Marketing

-Year after year, local marketing costs rise by the billions.
-BIA/Kelsey predicts that National Brands will spend $73.4 billion on local marketing in 2020 — that’s about $11 billion more than they spent in 2017.
-We’ve taken an in-depth look at the Operational Expenses contributing to this increase and innovative solutions that can help Brands stem the tide.
+Local marketing costs rise by the billions every year.
+This year, BIA/Kelsey predicts total US local marketing spend to hit $137.5 billion.
+Given this kind of year-over-year growth in ad spend, we’ve taken an in-depth look at the operational expenses contributing to this increase and innovative solutions that can help brands stem the tide.

 Too Many Vendors